zimengq/CodeCompass/README.md

 - present PR information of lines of code

 ## Aspects
-- UI with high-level interactivity and density of information
+- explorable UI with high-level interactivity and density of information
     - given a keyword, interactively presenting connectivity of components which declaration contains the keyword
     - interactively presenting code blocks of the component
     - interactively presenting developers for the code block
     - interactively presenting PR infos for the code block

-- scalable backend associating code structure, history and PR
+- scalable backend associating code structure, history and PR by linking them with a line of code
     - given a set of C/C++ repos, establishing index of these repos according to their component (struct/function/class) declarations
     - associating between a line of code and components (struct/function/class) via code graph
     - associating between a line of code and developers via analyzing commit history